johnie/slack-rest-api-types/CONTRIBUTING.md

    # or
    npm run test
    ```
-6. **Format Code**: Use Prettier to format code according to the project style:
+6. **Format Code**: Use Biome to format code according to the project style:
    ```bash
    pnpm format
    # or